zahidaz/AutoSpecker/README.md

 ## Usage

-Once SpeckApp is running, you can use the graphical interface to review and update document records in the MongoDB database.
+Once AutoSpecker is running, you can use the graphical interface to review and update document records in the MongoDB database.
 The application consists of two main sections: information display and control buttons.

 ### Information Display Section